imixs/imixs-cloud/management/monitoring/imixs-prometheus/README.md

 # Monitoring

 The Core metrics collected by the metrics-server are stored in memory.
-To collect and monitor the core metrics over time an additional mechanism for aggregating this data needed.
-As all the Kubernetes internal metrics is exposed using the the Prometheus exposition format, a Prometheus service can be used to aggregate metrics not only from the metric-server but also from other components as also from individual business applications.
+To collect and monitor the core metrics over time an additional mechanism for aggregating this data is needed.
+As all the Kubernetes internal metrics is exposed using the Prometheus exposition format, a Prometheus service can be used to aggregate metrics not only from the metric-server but also from other components as also from individual business applications.

 The imixs-prometheus stack is a deployment stack including all necessary services to monitor a kuberentes cluster.
-This part is independent fom the *Imixs-Cloud* project and can also be applied to other kubernetes setups.
+This part is independent from the *Imixs-Cloud* project and can also be applied to other kubernetes setups.
 The imixs-prometheus stack is based on kustomize which allows you to get better insights how the stack is build and also a convenient way for customizing the stack for individual needs.

 The following section shows how to setup a Monitoring with Prometheus and Grafana.